xlp0/CubicalLogicModel/README.md

 - Control sensitivity
 - Animation parameters

+## 📚 Documentation

+- [Dynamic Imports Design](./docs/dynamic-imports.md) - Detailed explanation of the dynamic import system and its design decisions

 ## 📝 License

 MIT License - feel free to use this project for your own purposes.